Some of the numbers presented in this website may not be the most recent available

 Since the withdrawal of Montenegro in 2006, Serbia has been land-locked.

-Gas production began in 1951 also from the Pannonian basin and some small increases in output are possible as new infrastructure is created and demand continues to recover after the protracted break-up of Yugoslavia.
+Gas production began in 1951 also from the Pannonian basin and some small increases in output are possible as new infrastructure is created and economic growth continues.

 SERBIA